Research Essentials in Emergency Medicine

 Overview

 The course will be held in two online session each of about 4,5 hours prior and 10 hours in presence at the congress.
-The course is accredited with 8 CMEs by the EACCME®.
+The course will be submitted for CME accreditation by the EACCME®.

 Objectives